pa11y/pa11y-ci/README.md

 ### URL configuration

 Each URL in your config file can be an object and specify [pa11y configurations] which override the defaults too.
 You do this by using an object instead of a string, and providing the URL as a `url` property on that object.
-This can be useful if, for example, you know that a certain URL takes a while to load or you want to verify the presence of a specific piece of HTML:
+This can be useful if, for example, you know that a certain URL takes a while to load or you want to check what the page looked like when the tests were run:

 ```json
 {